Aside from their primary area of focus, the reality is that every enterprise is now also in the software business.

 You likely still have questions such as:

-- What happens when you decide to adopt Security-as-Code?
+- How CISO metrics change when you adopt Security-as-Code?

 - How do you deploy immutable security?

-- How do you achieve the most leverage securing in the runtime for most of your attack vectors instead of the CI/CD pipeline?
+- How do you achieve the most leverage securing in the runtime instead of the CI/CD pipeline?

 - How do you save time when securing thousands of applications?